-The frequent phonemes/letters of the MS 408 alphabet are therefore as follows: a, x, d, e, i, l, m, n, o, p, v/f/ph, qu, r, s, t, u.
-This amounts to six vowels and 10 consonants: sixteen letters in total.
+The frequent phonemes/letters of the MS 408 alphabet are therefore as follows: a, α , d, e, i, l, m, n, o, p, qu, r, s, t, u.
+This amounts to six vowels and nine consonants: fifteen letters in total.
 As there are relatively few frequent letters, as compared with 26 in the modern English alphabet for example, this had increased ambiguity in the use of words, for want of alternatives, and introduced idiosyncratic modes of phrasing.
 This linguistic stripping down is beguiling, especially as various letters have two or more symbols, whilst the symbols of others are confusingly similar.
-Thus, there are just 16 frequent letters, but many more symbols and combination variants.
+Thus, there are just 15 frequent letters, but many more symbols and combination variants.
 It is the juxtaposing of these factors that has made the manuscript codex difficult to decipher.

 Moreover, the absence or silent use of other phonemes, has evidently affected the language used in the manuscript, by limiting the vocabulary.
 This may have been common to the community at large or a peculiarity of the environment in which the manuscript was created.
 Indeed, it may even have been peculiar to the author, or authors, if Vulgar Latin was not their first language.
-The phonemes either absent or silent in modern terms, include: b/f, c/k, ch/sh, g/gh, h/j/y, w, x/z.
+The phonemes either absent or silent in modern terms, include: b/f, c/k, ch/sh, g/gh, h/j/y, v/w, x/z.
 Many Latin words had been excluded from the MS 408 vocabulary due to this eventuality.

 It is worth noting also that some phonemes had been dropped in the Vulgar Latin generally.
 For example, the phoneme h became silent vocally at the start of words, so that the succeeding vowel was pronounced instead and therefore written that way too.
 Similarly, some consonant phonemes represent vocal junctions, or intervocalics, between other phonemes and therefore were omitted in written words, such as j and y.
-It may also have been that certain consonants were lost by absorption into others due to phonetic similarity in speech, such as k into qu, and b/f into p, and p into p i accidental than intentional, simply because so many words have similar endings due to the linguistic suffix forms in the Vulgar Latin.
-In addition, the repetition of words and the limited vocabulary seem to have contributed to the apparent phenomenon.
+It may also have been that certain consonants were lost by absorption into others due to phonetic similarity in speech, such as k into qu, and b/f into p, and c into s.
+Some assimilated modern Romance phonemes are p, v, b, and t, d, g, so that different Romance languages use slightly different spellings and pronunciations for words of the same meaning and root.

 One of the noticeable characteristics of the MS 408 written style, when translated into Vulgar Latin, is an apparent use of rhyming words to poetic effect.
-It seems that this was probably more
+It seems that this was probably more accidental than intentional, simply because so many words have similar endings due to the linguistic suffix forms in the Vulgar Latin.
+In addition, the repetition of words and the limited vocabulary seem to have contributed to the apparent phenomenon.